Session Logo

 Gone are the days when a client would travel far and wide for a one hour, face-to-face meeting with a coach.
 Instead, more and more people are becoming aware of the benefits of coaching in a virtual environment.
 Like everything else, the art of facilitating great online coaching sessions requires some tips to ensure they are worth the investment.
 Get them in this guide.

 The online world is here to stay.
-From the focus of in-person meetings now being hosted for the most part on Zoom and Google Meets, to everyday communications taking place on Slack or other online messaging platforms, the way we communicate has completely transformed.
+From the focus of in-person meetings now being hosted for the most part on Zoom or Google Meets, to everyday communications taking place on Slack or other online messaging platforms, the way we communicate has completely transformed.
 The same can be said for the world of coaching.
 Gone are the days when a client would travel far and wide for a one hour, face-to-face meeting with a coach.
 Instead, more and more people are becoming aware of the benefits of coaching in a virtual environment.
-Like everything else, the art of facilitating great online coaching meetings requires some tips and tricks to ensure they run smoothly from start to finish.
+Like everything else, the art of facilitating great online coaching sessions requires some tips and tricks to ensure they run smoothly from start to finish.
 Keep reading as we guide you through the art of executing great online coaching sessions.

 Set Your Focus and Intent

 Focus, focus, and more focus.
 It goes without saying that effective coaching requires a high level of focus and concentration from both the coach and the coachee.
-This can become difficult in a virtual setting, because distractions may often occur.
-Furthermore, a coaching session is a different kind of interaction from a typical conference call or online meeting, in which participants can just partly tune in and still get the general gist.
-With coaching meetings, fully tuning in, focusing, and being present are all required in order to have a meaningful interaction.
-If a coachee recognizes that the coach is not fully focused on the conversation at hand, they may feel ignored and unvalued - which may lead to them not fully opening up to the coach.
-This is why focus is such a crucial component of online coaching and why one of the principles in the Session Coaching Philosophy is Presence:
+Fortunately, online coaching has proven to be fostering focus due to the fact of fewer distractions.
+Remember, a coaching session is a different kind of interaction from a typical conference call or online meeting, in which participants can just partly tune in and still get the general gist.

 However, simply telling yourself to ‘’just focus’’ or “stay present” isn’t very practical.
 Focus requires concrete steps and the minimization of distractions.
 Here’s a handy list of ‘’to-dos’’ from the Remote Leadership Institute that will help improve your focus during virtual coaching sessions: